evenorog/undo/README.md

 * Configurable display formatting is provided when the `display` feature is enabled.
 * Time stamps and time travel is provided when the `chrono` feature is enabled.

-## Differences between the undo and redo crates

-TODO

 ## Examples

 Add this to `Cargo.toml`: